Danaburtono/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 1) The best month to launch a campaign in May.
 2) Of all the campaigns that launched in April, 62% are successful and 35% fail.
-Of all the campaigns that launch in May, 67% are successful and 31% fail.
+<br> Of all the campaigns that launch in May, 67% are successful and 31% fail.
-Of all the campaigns that launched in June, 65% are successful and 32% fail.
+<br> Of all the campaigns that launched in June, 65% are successful and 32% fail.
-Of all the campaigns that launched in July, 63% are successful and 36% fail.
+<br> Of all the campaigns that launched in July, 63% are successful and 36% fail.
-Of all the campaigns that launched in August 63% are successful and 38% fail.
+<br> Of all the campaigns that launched in August 63% are successful and 38% fail.

 - What can you conclude about the Outcomes based on Goals?
-The most successful campaigns will have approximate goals of 0-5000 (73%-76%)or $35,000-$39,999 (67%).
+<br> The most successful campaigns will have approximate goals of 0-5000 (73%-76%)or $35,000-$39,999 (67%).

 - What are some limitations of this dataset?
-Why there is a spike in the success of campaign goals at $35,000-$39,999?
+<br> Why there is a spike in the success of campaign goals at $35,000-$39,999?
 Narrowing the dataset even more to genres and the specific cities of campaigns.
 There isn't enough information to make a decision.

 - What are some other possible tables and/or graphs that we could create?
-How many backers per price bracket?
+<br> How many backers per price bracket?
 How many successful campaigns were picked by staff?
 Keywords or Phrases in the Blurb or Title that correlate to success?